5 Games for a Springer Spaniel: Fun Activities for Active Dogs

 There are many benefits to playing fun games with your dog.

-They get their energy out, so when left alone, they don’t chew and destroy furniture; they learn how to socialize and interact positively within boundaries, and it can be an excellent bonding experience for both humans and canine.
+They get their energy out, so when left alone, they don’t chew and destroy furniture; they learn how to socialize and interact positively within boundaries, and it can be an excellent bonding experience for both humans and canines.

-So without further ado, here are 5 games for a springer spaniel!
+So without further ado, here are 5 Games for a Springer Spaniel

 1. Hide and Seek